jabhuiyan/flight-simulator/README.md

 ### Play the game

 Press the Aircraft or Spaceship button to choose your desired aircraft.

 Press and hold W to move the plane front.
-Press A to move left, D to move right Press and hold up-arrow key to lift the plane upwards.
+Press A to move left, D to move right

+Press and hold up-arrow key to lift the plane upwards.
 Press right-arrow or left-arrow to rotate the plane in respective directions.
 Press down-arrow to dive

-Press P to change view from thir-person POV to first-person and vice versa.
+Press P to change view from third-person POV to first-person and vice versa.